 Brad Graveline is a partner in the Intellectual Property and Litigation Practice Groups in the firm's Chicago office.
-He is Co-Leader of the firm's Hatch-Waxman and Biosimilars Team and Deputy General Counsel for the Chicago office.
+His practice focuses on patent litigation, intellectual property advice, cannabis, trademarks and other commercial litigation.

 Areas of Practice

-Mr. Graveline has more than 25 years of experience litigating patent infringement cases, trademark disputes, cases involving theft of trade secrets, and other commercial matters.
-His patent infringement experience involves a variety of technologies, including pharmaceuticals, biologics, medical devices, nutrition supplements, security screening systems, software, and wireless communications.
+Brad is a nationally recognized first chair trial lawyer with more than 25 years of experience litigating patent infringement cases.
+His patent infringement experience involves technologies that include pharmaceuticals, biologics, medical devices, nutrition supplements, security screening systems, computer software and wireless communications.

-Mr. Graveline has substantial expertise in Hatch-Waxman litigation and has represented pharmaceutical companies in over twenty-five ANDA cases.
+Brad is highly experienced in Hatch-Waxman litigation and has represented pharmaceutical companies in more than 30 Abbreviated New Drug Application (ANDA) cases.
 He frequently represents highly visible clients in high-stakes ANDA cases and has served as lead trial and appeal counsel in numerous cases.
+Many of Brad’s ANDA cases have involved widely known and blockbuster drugs, including Prozac® (which Fortune Magazine referred to as “The Mother of All Patent Challenges”), Yaz®, Yasmin®, Uloric®, Gralise®, Avodart®, Evista®, Entocort®, Clarinex® and Mircette®.

-Mr. Graveline also manages a trademark prosecution team that handles the global protection and enforcement of trademark portfolios, and he counsels clients in the strategy and procurement of trademark rights.
-He is a qualified mediator in the Northern District of Illinois Lanham Act Mediation Program.
+Brad manages a trademark prosecution and management team that handles the global protection and enforcement of trademark portfolios, and he counsels clients in the strategy and procurement of trademark rights.
+He previously served as a qualified mediator in the Northern District of Illinois Lanham Act Mediation Program.

 - Representation of Alembic Pharmaceuticals in ANDA litigation relating to febuxostat.
 Teijin, et al. v.
 Alembic, et al.